JAPAN PHOTO TOUR 2024

-PHOTO TOUR/WORKSHOP LOCATIONS – Tokyo, Nagano, Kanazawa, and Kyoto
+PHOTOGRAPHY WORKSHOP LOCATIONS – Tokyo, Nagano, Matsumoto, Enoshima, Karuizawa, and Kyoto

-International travel photographer and workshop teacher Mark Hemmings is ready for his annual one week Japan photography workshop and tour, scheduled for Sunday January 21 to Saturday 27, or Thursday February 1 to Wednesday February 7, 2024.
+International travel photographer and workshop instructor Mark Hemmings is ready for his annual one week Japan photography workshop and tour, scheduled for Sunday January 21 to Saturday 27, or Thursday February 1 to Wednesday February 7, 2024.
 We will also be photographing the world famous Japanese Snow Monkeys in Nagano.
 Scroll down for pricing information.

 Please view the Japan Photo Tour & Workshop video below to get an idea of what you may encounter on this photography trip.
 Also check out the second video that CBS Sunday Morning created featuring Mark and his photo tours to visit the famous Japanese snow monkeys:

 JAPAN PHOTO TOUR COSTS